fernandopalafox/fernandopalafox.github.io/content/writing/truth.md

 The toxic relationship you avoided leaving?
 It may legitimately derail your life.
 Every bit of truth you avoid today is using up some part of your future.

-Living in a lie may feel like a safer alternative, but only because you get to decide the shape of the walls of lies you lay around the truth.
+Living in a lie may feel like a safer alternative, but only because you get to control the lies you lay around the truth.
 But the force of reality stands behind truth and no distraction, pleasure, or manipulation will ever stop nature.
 The more time you spend in bad relationships, avoiding responsibility or distracting yourself from uncomfortable emotions, the bigger the monster under the bed grows.
 And with it, the corresponding sacrifice you'll have to make when you face the monster.